Maryland gets another road upset, 63-49 vs. No. 17 Minnesota

 - Oops!Something went wrong.Please try again later.

+MINNEAPOLIS (AP) Maryland paid another destructive visit to a Top 25 foe, leaving No. 17 Minnesota as the latest team that would have been wise to request a damage deposit.

+The only breaks on this loaded Big Ten schedule have come by COVID-19-prompted postponements.

-MINNEAPOLIS (AP) -- Eric Ayala had 21 points and three steals to help Maryland deliver another road upset of a ranked Big Ten opponent, a wire-to-wire 63-49 victory over No. 17 Minnesota on Saturday.
+Eric Ayala had 21 points and three steals to help Maryland deliver another road upset of a ranked Big Ten opponent, a wire-to-wire 63-49 victory over Minnesota on Saturday.

+“I wish we could bottle it all up and play that way every time, but we haven’t been able to do that yet,” said Terrapins coach Mark Turgeon, whose team never led by less than six in the second half.

+“That’s probably the slowest we ever came out to a game,” forward Brandon Johnson said.
+“We just made the mistake of thinking everything was just going to come easy.”

-Minnesota didn't need a reminder about Maryland's potential, having squandered a 16-point second-half lead in a 74-73 loss here last year on Darryl Morsell's last-second 3-pointer when the Terrapins were ranked ninth.
-For all their struggles in this virus-interrupted season, they already had two of the Big Ten's best wins: at No. 10 Wisconsin and at No. 22 Illinois.
+Minnesota didn’t need a reminder about Maryland’s potential, having squandered a 16-point second-half lead in a 74-73 loss here last year on Morsell’s last-second 3-pointer.
+For all their struggles in this virus-interrupted season, the Terps already had two of the Big Ten’s best wins: at No. 10 Wisconsin and at No. 22 Illinois.

-The Terrapins set a tenacious tone from the jump, with perimeter pressure on Carr and post traps on Robbins to keep the Gophers out of sync.
-On the other end, they repeatedly burned Minnesota's pick-and-roll coverage to spring Ayala and others for uncontested layups.

-Maryland built a football-like 17-3 lead, until Carr's 3-pointer past the 12-minute mark of the first half gave the Gophers a badly needed jolt.
-They had bursts of success when Carr twisted his way to the hoop, and his jumper in the paint with 6:31 left cut the lead to 20-17, the closest all game.
+Maryland built a football-like 17-3 lead, until Carr’s 3-pointer past the 12-minute mark of the first half.
+Minnesota’s only bursts of success came when Carr twisted his way to the hoop, and his jumper in the paint with 6:31 left cut the lead to 20-17 – the closest all game.

-Eric Curry fouled Hakim Hart behind the arc with 0.5 seconds remaining, though, and what would have been a six-point halftime deficit was suddenly 36-27 when Hart made all three free throws.
+“What a great player he is,” Turgeon said, “but he really had to work.”

 BIG PICTURE